Azure/bicep-types-az/generated/managednetworkfabric/microsoft.managednetworkfabric/2023-02-01-preview/types.md

 * **fabricASN**: int (ReadOnly): ASN of CE devices for CE/PE connectivity.
 * **importRoutePolicyId**: string: importRoutePolicyId
 * **peerASN**: int: ASN of PE devices for CE/PE connectivity.Example : 28
 * **primaryIpv4Prefix**: string: IPv4 Address Prefix of CE-PE interconnect links.
-Default value is 172.31.0.0/31.
+Example: 172.31.0.0/31.
 The values can be specified at the time of creation or can be updated afterwards.
 Any update to the values post-provisioning may disrupt traffic.
 The 1st and 3rd IPs are to be configured on CE1 and CE2 for Option B interfaces.
 The 2nd and 4th IPs are to be configured on PE1 and PE2 for Option B interfaces.
 * **primaryIpv6Prefix**: string: IPv6 Address Prefix of CE-PE interconnect links.
-Default value is 3FFE:FFFF:0:CD30::a0/126.
+Example: 3FFE:FFFF:0:CD30::a0/126.
 The values can be specified at the time of creation or can be updated afterwards.
 Any update to the values post-provisioning may disrupt traffic.
 The 1st and 3rd IPs are to be configured on CE1 and CE2 for Option B interfaces.
 The 2nd and 4th IPs are to be configured on PE1 and PE2 for Option B interfaces.
 * **secondaryIpv4Prefix**: string: Secondary IPv4 Address Prefix of CE-PE interconnect links.
-Default value is 172.31.0.20/31.
+Example: 172.31.0.20/31.
 The values can be specified at the time of creation or can be updated afterwards.
 Any update to the values post-provisioning may disrupt traffic.
 The 1st and 3rd IPs are to be configured on CE1 and CE2 for Option B interfaces.
 The 2nd and 4th IPs are to be configured on PE1 and PE2 for Option B interfaces.
 * **secondaryIpv6Prefix**: string: Secondary IPv6 Address Prefix of CE-PE interconnect links.
-Default value is 3FFE:FFFF:0:CD30::a4/126.
+Example: 3FFE:FFFF:0:CD30::a4/126.
 The values can be specified at the time of creation or can be updated afterwards.
 Any update to the values post-provisioning may disrupt traffic.
 The 1st and 3rd IPs are to be configured on CE1 and CE2 for Option B interfaces.
 The 2nd and 4th IPs are to be configured on PE1 and PE2 for Option B interfaces.
 * **vlanId**: int: VLAN for CE/PE Layer 3 connectivity.Example : 501

 ## NetworkDeviceProperties